Nelson-Gon/manymodelr/README.md

 ## **What's in this version of the package?**

-* Please see the NEWS.md file for a list of changes
+* Please see the `NEWS.md` file for a list of changes and/or additions.

 * A more thorough walkthrough is provided in the vignettes that can be opened as shown below: